WISP Searches on a Fiber Interferometer under a Strong Magnetic Field: Acknowledgements

 \section{Acknowledgements}

 This project is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2121 ''Quantum Universe" – 390833306, and through the DFG funds for major instrumentation grant DFG INST 152/824-1.
 YG acknowledges funding from the Chinese Scholarship Council Scholarship No. 201708060377.
 We thank Oliver Gerberding, Rebecca Harte, Le Hoang Nguyen, and Martin Tluczykont for their useful comments, discussions, and contributions to the WISPFI prototype development.
-We also thank Joerg Jaeckel, Giuseppe Ruoso, and Andreas Ringwald for pointing out the difference in the photon and axion propagation in a coiled fiber.
-We acknowledge initial discussions with Roman Schnabel and Pascal Geweke on using squeezed light for WISPFI.
+We also thank Joerg Jaeckel, Giuseppe Ruoso, Andreas Ringwald, and Georg Raffelt for pointing out the difference in the photon and axion propagation in a coiled fiber.
+We acknowledge initial discussions with Roman Schnabel and Pascal Gewecke on using squeezed light for WISPFI.
+We appreciate discussions and support from Zurich Instruments on the application of UHFLI on our prototype.
+Finally, we gratefully acknowledge Michael Frosz and Philip Russell for their valuable discussions on HC-PCFs and the fiber sample contribution to our prototype development.
 This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).